igorlfs/igorlfs.github.io/src/posts/neovim-multiplexer.md

 ```

 And now we're done with configuring the terminal!
 Now you can mix and match terminals, tabs and whatnot.
 Of course, you could have a "multiplexing experience" without leveraging the power of tabs (some do), since vim offers many ways to manipulate windows.
 But to me, the job is so much easier with tabs.

+Before we continue, there's another important limitation of neovim's terminal that you should be aware of: using the shell's builtin vi mode gets awkward.
+To the point where I prefer the default, emacs-like mode of [fish](https://fishshell.com/).
+To me, this isn't much of a big deal, but I can see how this would impact someone's workflow.

 Let's talk about some alternatives to using the builtin terminal that also aren't based on an actual multiplexer.
 For the longest time, I used to have a "floating terminal" plugin.
 A common option is [toggleterm.nvim](https://github.com/akinsho/toggleterm.nvim).
 Under the hood, these use the builtin terminal, but without the default cumbersomeness.
 But now that you know you can have a decent experience without a plugin (and also without having too much trouble), why bother with a plugin?